fightingBald/slack-vuesualizer/README.md

 Slack Vuesualizer is a web app to view, search and share your old Slack messages.

+Modify the authentication middleware (auth.ts) to include the user ID (userId) from a cookie.
+* Implement a login flow where users select their user ID after uploading the Slack data.
+* Create a UserDb class in mongo.ts to centralize database access and automatically filter queries based on userId.
+* Update your API endpoints to use the new UserDb class.
+* Adjust your frontend components to handle authentication and redirect users appropriately.
+* Protect routes using middleware to ensure only authenticated users can access data.
 ![Screenshot](./public/screenshot.png)

 Use the hosted version at [https://slack-vuesualizer.de/](https://slack-vuesualizer.de/) for free or spin up your own website using the Docker image as [described below](#setup).